Local

 COVID-19 Vaccines Now Available at Planned Parenthood Health Centers in San Bernardino and Victorville

 “At Planned Parenthood, we understand the only way to end this deadly pandemic is with COVID-19 vaccines, and we are proud to be part of the solution by offering these safe, effective vaccines to the communities we serve,” said Dr. Janet Jacobson, medical director of Planned Parenthood of Orange & San Bernardino Counties.
 “We are dedicated to being a trusted health care provider and that includes helping those facing inequitable access to comprehensive medical care and resources.
-We trust the vaccines to help make our future stronger and having them readily available at our health centers is key to increasing confidence that the best thing to do to keep you and the ones your loved ones safe is to get the COVID-19 vaccine as soon as possible.”
+We trust the vaccines to help make our future stronger and having them readily available at our health centers is key to increasing confidence that the best thing to do to keep you and the ones your loved one’s safe is to get the COVID-19 vaccine as soon as possible.”

 As the vaccine rollout accelerates across the country, and officials focus on ensuring the hardest-hit communities get access to shots, PPOSBC has launched an educational campaign including social media and digital ads to help build public confidence around the vaccines in these areas with a special emphasis on vaccinations in the Latinx community.
-Both health centers offering COVID-19 vaccines are located in zip codes that have been heavily impacted by the coronavirus.
+Both health centers offering COVID-19 vaccines are located in zip codes that have been heavily impacted by coronavirus.
 PPOSBC staff accurately reflect the populations in the communities they serve, and most of the support staff working at both sites are official translators and can provide care in multiple languages.

 The organization will be offering the Moderna vaccine and will be a part of BlueShield’s “MyTurn” web appointment system.
 Anyone who is eligible (currently, any Californian aged 18 and up) can choose to get vaccinated at a PPOSBC location through the MyTurn scheduling system.
 The vaccine is free and available to all eligible people, regardless of citizenship status.
 Insurance is accepted, but not required.